MINDFULNESS CREATES HAPPINESS - tHE EXISTENTIAL “SELF”

 The link is on the Shift Ethos home page, titled "The Universe Within and Without" or you can click here: https://shiftethos.com/2018/12/30/the-universe-within-and-without/

 So, what does it mean to identify with our body as being us when in fact we, or perhaps I should say our body, is an amalgamation of the elements and fields of energy that surround us?
-Where does the physical aspect of ourselves begin or end?
+Where does the physical and the energetic aspect of ourselves begin or end?

 We tend to think that the boundaries of the body are well defined by our skin, which separates our inner environment from our outer environment.
 But, in reality, we are an intricate piece of a much larger system that is interacting with itself, just as the molecules within us are part of a much larger system: our anatomy and physiology and all the chemical processes occurring within us.